ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### PCTUSED

-This is the minimum ratio of the page usage space for going from a state in which only one page can be updated to a state in which it can be inserted again.
-If the amount of free space falls below the percentage specified in PCTFREE, it will be impossible to insert new records into the page, and it will only be possible to update and delete rows.
-If subsequent update or delete operations reduce the percentage of used space below the threshold specified by PCTUSED, it will become possible to insert new rows into the page again.
+This is a threshold below which the amount of used space in a page must decrease in order for the page to return to the state in which records can be inserted from the state in which only update operations are possible.
+If the amount of free space falls below the percentage specified in PCTFREE, it will become impossible to insert new records into the page, and it will only be possible to update and delete rows.
+If subsequent update or delete operations reduce the percentage of used space below the threshold specified by PCTUSED, it will become possible to insert new rows into the page again

 The user can set PCTUSED between 0 and 99 when the CREATE TABLE statement is executed.